 To prepare your fiddleheads, begin by washing them thoroughly to remove any grit.
 Snip off the brown ends and store in water until using.
 I opted for a simple recipe with balsamic vinegar, but they can be used in place of broccoli or asparagus in any recipe or even used in place of basil in pesto.
 The possibilities are endless!
 What fiddlehead recipes have you tried?

-Add one tablespoon of olive oil to a pan over medium heat.
+- Add one tablespoon of coconut oil to a pan over medium heat.
 Add the onion slices and saute for 5 minutes or until onions are translucent.
 Add garlic and saute for an additional minute.